ministryofjustice/moj-frontend/docs/archive/banner.md

   excerpt: "Use the banner component to display a prominent message and related actions to take."
 ---

+{% banner "This component is archived" %}

+Use the [alert](https://design-patterns.service.justice.gov.uk/components/alert) to display a notification to users.
+{% endbanner %}

 {% example "/examples/banner", 225 %}

 ## When to use